GSoft-Goldsmiths/iLost-main/final-report/Design and Implementation.md

 We first tried to use small power banks to power the tracker (normally used for mobile phones) to test the average power consumption of the tracker.
 The tracker requires 130 mA.
 Using power banks is not practical for the user, so instead we tested lithium-ion batteries, these were slim and provided more power… [not finished yet]

 Moreover,  a physical case was needed for the tracker which would satisfy the user use cases.
 The case needed to be durable, simple and functional enough to be attached to a bag.
-A prototype was created using MDF wood, that was interlocking. [not finished yet]
+A prototype was created using MDF wood, that was interlocking. [this is finished yet, not sure if there will be more to come ...]

 [insert diagram of proposed case]